University Farmers Market

 Join us every Tuesday from 10 a.m. - 2 p.m. at the University Park Plaza at the corner of Paca St. & Pratt St. across from the University of Maryland Medical Center.

 The Farmers Market begins on May 15- Nov 20!

 Watch a video of local students visiting the University Farmers Market.

 - Click here for a list of current vendors.

 - Click here for more information on how to become a vendor at the Market.

-NEW IN 2013 - You can use your Supplemental Nutritional Assistance Program (SNAP) benefits via the electronic benefit transfer (EBT) card at the market.
+You can now use your Supplemental Nutritional Assistance Program (SNAP) benefits via the electronic benefit transfer (EBT) card at the market.
 By accepting these benefits, formerly known as food stamps, we are further expanding access to fresh fruits and vegetables to those in our community.

-We will also be accepting Women Infants and Children (WIC) vouchers and senior coupons at the University Farmers Market.
+We also accept Women Infants and Children (WIC) vouchers and Senior Farmers Market Nutrition Promotion program coupons at the University Farmers Market.
 It is our mission to serve our hospital and support a healthy community.

 In 2009 The University of Maryland Medical Center partnered with University of Maryland at Baltimore and the local community to bring you a weekly market of local goods.

 By hosting a Farmers' Market, UMMC and UMB are helping to improve the availability of fresh, locally grown food to its employees, patients, visitors and area residents and businesses.
 Purchasing food from local farmers not only supports the local agricultural community and the local economy, but it also decreases "food miles."